All Episodes

 Good.

-I was just listening to the caller who was worried about the tea parties Trying to break off and be a third party, and it just irritates me to hear that term applied to this huge group of people.
+I was just listening to the caller who was worried about the Tea Party's trying to break off and be a third party.

-The left and the media globed on to Tea Party to identify a group that is not homogenous, not easily packaged, but really a very amorphous group of Democrats and libertarians and Republicans and people who are just scared and mad.
+The left and the media globbed on to Tea Party to identify a group that is not homogenous, not easily packaged, but really a very amorphous group of Democrats and libertarians and Republicans and people who are just scared and mad.

-And to be packaged so neatly and then ridiculed is making us mad as individuals in a group.
+And to be packaged so neatly and then ridiculed is making us mad as individuals in a group, but we aren't a very neat group that's so organized.

-And that's that's true.
+No, that's true.

 It's not a national leadership, and there's significant regional variations.